daniele821/nvim-config/README.md

     - [x] remove all ensure installed lsp, and provide an user command to download them instead

 - [ ] lazy load -> have only lazy, colorscheme and statusline when running `nvim`:
-    - [ ] find way to lazily load lspconfig
+    - [ ] find way to lazily load lspconfig (some commands like Mason,LspInfo,..
+MUST always be available)
     - [x] lazy load lsplint (on filetype)
     - [x] lazy load conform (on filetype and `LspAttach`)
     - [x] lazy load completions (on `InsertEnter`)